[Investigation] Porsche told EU not to publish diesel emission result

 Last month, Porsche received a €535m fine in Germany for its part in the emissions cheating scandal that has become known as Dieselgate.

-Newly-revealed documents showed that the Joint Research Council (JRC), the commission's research body, did not have to protect Porsche - but it decided to anyway.
+Newly-revealed documents showed that the Joint Research Centre (JRC), the commission's research body, did not have to protect Porsche - but it decided to anyway.

 The case goes back to May 2018, when EUobserver requested the results of all emissions tests the JRC had carried out since September 2015 - the month when Porsche's parent company, Volkswagen Group, admitted to having committed emissions fraud.